What I've learned in a lifetime about humanity's needless predicament, its causes, and cures

 See: Ten Cheers for Interdisciplinarity (a condensed version is available here).

 The conspiracy theory bogeyman.
 Most people have been taught what to think, not how to think.
 They rely on authority figures to tell them what quality is—in movies, books, food, wine—or politics.
 Hence, and thanks to the CIA's ingenious invention of the “conspiracy theory” mumbo jumbo, the vast majority cannot readily emerge from the cave of political illiteracy.
+When told, for instance, that the USA could have knew beforehand and could easily prevented the attack on Pearly Harbor, or that it was the American government itself that murdered the Kennedy brothers and Martin Luther King, such brainwashed individual refuse to consider the evidence because such conspiracies cannot possibly take place.
 See: Confessions of a Conspiracy Theorist.

 Masters of strategy.
 The astounding success of the Controllers in achieving their goals, such ingenious exploits of theirs as the 1694 creation of the private Bank of England and the 1913 creation of the private Federal Reserve, the daring false flags that led to the Mexican-American or Spanish-American wars, the audacious sinking of the Maine, Titanic, and the World Trade Center, the murder or impeachments of presidents and ministers, their tenacity, their massive assassination program, their patience and habit of long-term planning, their utter ruthlessness, provide perhaps the sturdiest pillar in the Controllers' arsenal.
 Sadly, not one of their opponents, not one of the movements opposing them, has ever been their strategic equal.
 See: Mush for Brains?